- This

 If one leaves aside the question of which of these polarities of

-modernism most denies the spurious "authenticity" of the outback, it
+modernism most denies the spurious "authenticity" of the outback,

 becomes clear that Taylor's viewpoint is found much less frequently